splunk/public-o11y-docs/logs/lo-transition.rst

 *********************************************************************************************
-Splunk Log Observer transition
+Accomplish logs pipeline rules in Splunk platform
 *********************************************************************************************

 .. meta::
   :description: Discover how you can transition from Splunk Log Observer to Splunk Log Observer Connect where you can ingest more logs from a wider variety of data sources, use a more advanced logs pipeline, and expand into security logging by the January 2024 deadline.

-All customers who send logs to Splunk Observability Cloud are using Log Observer Connect, a bridge between Splunk Observability Cloud and Splunk platform.
+All customers who ingest logs into Splunk Observability Cloud now use Log Observer Connect, a bridge between Splunk Observability Cloud and Splunk platform.
 Using the Splunk platform allows you to ingest more logs from a wider variety of data sources, use a more advanced logs pipeline, and use logging for security use cases.

 The following sections explain how to achieve all logging pipeline features in Splunk platform.